What instruments/voice types are admitted?

 soundSCAPE places an emphasis on the exchange of ideas and culture; as such, the festival attracts composers and performers from around the world.
 You will join an ever-expanding network of musicians at the forefront of new music, resulting in further collaboration, commissions and performances.

 How Do I Apply?

 Performers on any instrument or voice apply by submitting a live recording of TWO solo contrasting works, which may be from any style/period.
-Links to YouTube or Vimeo performances are should be submitted in performers’ applications.
+Links to YouTube or Vimeo performances are accepted, as well as mp3 recordings submitted via the festival email.
 Performers must also include a repertoire list of modern works performed/studied on the online application.